Mr-C4T/AB-SO-BOT/README.md

 ## 🔩 Modular Design

-AB-SO-BOT is built using a combination of <strong>3D-printed parts</strong> and standard <strong>4040 T-slot aluminium extrusions</strong> to create a customizable and modular body for the <a href="https://github.com/TheRobotStudio/SO-ARM100">SO-ARM100</a> robotic arm. ❤️
+AB-SO-BOT is built using a combination of <strong>3D-printed parts</strong> and standard <strong>4040 T-slot aluminium extrusions</strong> to create a customizable and modular body for the <a href="https://github.com/TheRobotStudio/SO-ARM100">SO-ARM100</a> robotic arm designed by LeRobotStudio and HuggingFace.❤️

 This modularity allows for easy expansion and adaptation for different robotic applications.
+From a compact workshop assistant mounted on a camera tripod, to a full humanoid-style bimanual setup using VR controllers teleoperation.

 | ![AB-SO-BOT Banner](images/AB-SO-banner.png) |![AB-SO-Render](images/AB-SO-Render.png) |
 |:--:|:--:|